Anony-CFFM/CFFM/README.md

-# CFFM
+# Convolutional Feature-interacted Factorization Machines for Sparse Prediction in Recommender Systems
-This is our implementation of paper for Convolutional Feature-interacted Factorization Machines:
+This is our Pytorch implementation for the paper: CFFM

 # Requirements
 Python 3.6.5<br>